upyesp/upyesp.org/content/posts/alias-ipaddress/index.md

 Your computer has an IP address on the LAN it is connected to.
 This blog post will refer to that address as the _internal IP address_, typical examples being... `192.168.1.12/24` at home or `10.23.8.7/20` on a corporate network.

 Your computer also has an IP address as seen by devices from external to the LAN, for example by servers on the internet.
-This blog post will refer to that address as the _external IP address_, for example `123.44.23.87`.
+This tutorial will refer to that address as the _external IP address_, for example `123.44.23.87`.
 If you open a browser and Google "whats my ip", you will find yours.

 [Jump to Windows Method](#windows)